miracl/amcl/readme.txt

 Version 3.1 is a major "under the hood" upgrade.
-Field arithmetic is performed using ideas from http://eprint.iacr.org/2017/437 to ensure that key calculations are performed in constant time.
+Field arithmetic is performed using ideas from http://eprint.iacr.org/2017/437 to ensure that critical calculations are performed in constant time.
 This strongly mitigates against side-channel attacks.
 Exception-free formulae are now used for Weierstrass elliptic curves.
 A new standardised script builds for the same set of curves across all languages.